 - Proctoring CYC Certification Testing.

-Then, typically over one year, graduates will work with an assigned Academy Senior Trainer and other trainers to demonstrates the following skills in teaching the CYC: Foundations Course…
+Then, typically over one year, graduates will work with an assigned Academy Senior Instructor to demonstrate the following skills in teaching the CYC: Foundations Course…

 - Creating a transformational learning environment.